onap/vnfrqts-requirements/docs/Chapter5.rst

 ==============================

-Aid to help the VNF vendor to fasten the integration with the NFVO via Special VNFM, the OpenO provides the documents.
+Aid to help the VNF vendor to fasten the integration with the NFVO via Special VNFM, the ONAP provides the documents.
 In this charter, the develop steps for VNF vendors will be introduced.

 First, using the VNF SDK tools to design the VNF with TOSCA model and output the VNF TOSCA package.
 The VNF package can be validated, and tested.

-Second, the VNF vendor should provide SVNFM Driver in the OpenO, which is a micro service and in duty of translation interface from NFVO to SVNFM.
+Second, the VNF vendor should provide SVNFM Driver in the ONAP, which is a micro service and in duty of translation interface from NFVO to SVNFM.
 The interface of NFVO is aligned to the ETSI IFA interfaces and can be gotten in the charter 5.5.
 The interface of SVNFM is provided by